Michael Kantakouzenos Şeytanoğlu: Family

 Michael married twice.
 His first wife is unknown, but he had at least one daughter by her, who married a member of the Rallis family.

-His second wife, whom he wed at an advanced age, was a daughter of the Prince of Wallachia Mircea, but she refused to follow him to Constantinople.
-Here there is a confusion with his brother Iani, who was about to marry that princess.
-Michael married the daughter of another prince of Wallachia, Mircea II, the grandson of Vlad Dracula (Vlad the Impaler).
+His second wife, whom he wed at an advanced age, was a daughter of the Prince of Wallachia Mircea and Doamna Chiajna, but she refused to follow him to Constantinople.
+Here there is a confusion with his brother Ioannis (Iani), who was about to marry that princess.
+Michael married the daughter of another prince of Wallachia, Mircea III, the grandson of Vlad Dracula (Vlad the Impaler).

 Michael's three sons, Andronikos (born 1553), Demetrios (born 1566) and John (born 1570), survived him.
 Andronikos managed to regain part of his father's wealth and, like him, rose to the position of king-maker for the Wallachian princes: it was he who nominated Michael the Brave as prince of Wallachia in 1593, and two of his sisters were married to Michael's predecessor prince Stephen the Deaf (or alternatively to Michael's half-brother Peter and Aaron the Tyrant of Moldavia).